iterativo/machine-learning-nanodegree/projects/capstone/project/README.md

 ### Data

-The data used for this project can be [found here](https://www.kaggle.com/c/shelter-animal-outcomes/data).
+The data used for this project can be found in the `data` folder.